autocrypt/autocrypt/doc/faq.rst

 Why do you use the ``to=`` attribute rather than the uid from the key?
 ----------------------------------------------------------------------

-We need to store state about the key to use for a given email address.
+We need to store state about the key to use for a given e-mail address.
 Just importing the key into a keyring won't cut it.

 We want to be able to handle the header without having to parse the key first.
 We believe that using the 'to' attribute will be more forward compatible.
-For example we discussed hashing the uid in the keys so in case they leak to pgp keyservers they do not leak the email address.
-This would not be compatible with requiring the email address as the uid.
+For example we discussed hashing the uid in the keys so in case they leak to pgp keyservers they do not leak the e-mail address.
+This would not be compatible with requiring the e-mail address as the uid.

 How does Autocrypt interact with message signing?